evangrin/mute-plugin-example/README.md

 This means that when using VS Code, we should always open it by doing the following:
 To launch VSCode
-- Go to visual studio launcher, and select the 'launch' button next to Visual Studio Build Tools 2022.
+- Go to visual studio installer, and select the 'launch' button next to Visual Studio Build Tools 2022.
 This will launch a terminal that contains the correct paths for C++ compiler and CMake jazz.
 - Once in this terminal, type the following commands
 -  'cd ../../Projects/<project_you_are_working_on>' (this takes me to C:Projects/myProject/.
 It may be a different path for you)
   - 'code .'